nsb/k8s-feature-deploys/README.md

 deployment with it's own URL and K8S namespace.
 If the branch name is prepended with `feature-` it will be picked up by Jenkins and deployed.
 The feature URL will be posted in a slack channel once the deploy has been applied.

+## Credits

+This repo has been extracted from UDF_APP feature deploys made by Lasse Bach.